Peugeot 208 electric: e-208 order books open

 Order books have officially opened for the pure-electric Peugeot e-208, which is priced from £25,050.

 Monthly finance deals have also been confirmed, with the entry-level e-208 Active costing from £289 per month with a deposit of £5,450 on a 48-month contract.

-Four trims will be available, with the entry-level Active spec getting Peugeot’s i-Cockpit dashboard displays, a seven-inch touchscreen, cruise control, lane-keeping assistance and smartphone connectivity in the form of Apple CarPlay and Android Auto as standard.
+Four trims will be available on the e-208, with the entry-level Active spec getting Peugeot’s i-Cockpit dashboard displays, a seven-inch touchscreen, cruise control, lane-keeping assistance and smartphone connectivity in the form of Apple CarPlay and Android Auto as standard.